• Skip to primary navigation

 • ½ cup water

-• ½ tablespoon sugar
+• ½ tablespoon granulated sugar

 • ½ cup red wine vinegar or any other kind you prefer

-• 1 tablespoon Thai chili flakes
+• 1 tablespoon paprika or red Thai chili flakes

 Instructions

-• Pour the brine over the cabbage, cover the bowl with plastic wrap and let sit for about 6 hours before transferring into a glass container and storing in the fridge.
+• Cover the bowl with a lid or plastic food wrap and let sit for about 6 hours before transferring to the refrigerator.

 Notes